rubenvh/raycaster/README.md

-# electron raycaster experiments

-In this project we are implementing an engine to convert a 2D geometry into a simple 3D world where all walls have the same height.
-We are deviating from the standard raycasting implementations where all walls are square blocks.
-This means that we cannot benefit from some of the performance improvements on which a game like wolfenstein 3D was based.
-But the advantage is that we can have a general 2D geometry with walls of any angle.

-Eventually we want to include wall rendering, texture mapping, floors and ceilings, sprites, dynamic geometry (moving walls, doors etc).
+# re-enactments of old graphics technologies

+This project is an experiment on implementing a geometry editor and engine to convert a 2D geometry into a simple 3D world.

 ![image showing the current state of the project](images/current-state.png?raw=true "current state")

 - The image shows a screenshot of the current state of the project.
-- On the left you can see the 2D top view containing a camera object and a couple of connected rooms (single polygon)
+- On the top left you can see the 2D top view containing a camera object and a couple of connected spaces/rooms
 - the rooms consist of vertices (yellow) and edges (white)
-- On the right you can see the resulting 3D generated environment.
+- The top right shows the resulting generated simulation of a 3D environment.

+## starting the program

+1. Install all dependencies (run these commands from the root folder of the project)
+> npm install

+2. Startup:
+> npm start

+When the application is loaded, you can start creating your geometry.
+You can find some convenient shortcuts via the menu bar.
+Instead, you can load some of the json map files available inside the assets/maps folder.

+## changing the camera position
 - The UI is listening to the following keys to change the camera position:

 | Key combination |      Action      |